fahrezahafiz/text-classification/README.md

 This project is part of Information Retreival Course (KOM431) in Department of Computer Science, IPB University.

 This project developed web-based news text classification using Random Forest model trained with BBC News Site from 2004 to 2005.
-The developed web could classify english news text to one of five categories: business, entertainment, politics, sport, or tech.
+The developed web could classify english news text to one of five categories : business, entertainment, politics, sport, or tech.

 Go ahead and try it on https://news-txt-classifier.herokuapp.com